-Over the monitoring period there have been 17 applications for retail development in the borough.
-In 2004/05 there were a total of 29 retail applications, whether for loss, gain or refusal to residential.
-In 2005/06 there were only 10 applications, 6 of which were loss of retail units to other employment uses.
-In 2006/07 there were 12 retail applications that were for loss of retail units to other employment uses.
+Over the monitoring period there has only been one application for new retail development in the borough.
+This was in the settlement of Chatburn.
+There have also been nine change-ofuse applications where retail provision has been lost and five change-of use-applications where the amount of retail provision has been gained.
 Although the numbers being dealt with here are small, it does indicate that there is cause for concern about loss of retail units in primary shopping areas.
 This is an issue that needs to be addressed as part of the LDF.